 Solution: Make important information larger, don't just make it bold.

-Finally: Consistency is Key
+Finally: Consistency is key

 The beauty of our typographic system is that every choice reinforces the others.
-By consistently using Merriweather for long-form text and Vestula for accents and headings, you create recognizable, professional documents worthy of the university.
+By consistently using Merriweather for long-form text and Vestula for accents and headings, you create recognisable, professional documents worthy of the university.

-Feel free to experiment with the examples, but remember: good typography doesn't draw attention to itself—it simply makes your message more effective.
+Feel free to experiment with the examples, but remember: good typography doesn't draw attention to itself – it simply makes your message more effective.

 Log in om een reactie achter te laten of registeer je.